transdigiware/blockchain/vscode-extension.md

 1. Ensure that Docker is running on your machine.
 2. Open the **{{site.data.keyword.blockchainfull_notm}} Platform** tab in VS Code.
-3. In the **Local Fabric Ops** pane, click **local fabric runtime**.
+3. In the **Fabric Environments** pane, click **Local Fabric**.
 If Docker is running, the local Hyperledger Fabric instance should be downloaded and started.
-4. Double-click **local_fabric** in the **Fabric Gateways** pane to connect to the local network.
+4. Double-click **Local Fabric** in the **Fabric Gateways** pane to connect to the local network.
 By default, the connection uses the admin identity in the Fabric wallets pane.
-You can create a new identity by right-clicking the certificate authority node in the **Local Fabric Ops** pane.
-This new identity can then be added to a wallet and be associated with **local_fabric** connection.
+You can create a new identity by right-clicking the certificate authority node in the **Fabric Environments** pane.
+This new identity can then be added to a wallet and be associated with **Local Fabric** connection.

 The VS Code extension creates a basic Fabric network that includes one orderer, one peer, and one certificate authority.
 The peer is joined to a channel named `mychannel`.
-You can find the list of nodes, organizations, and channels that belong to the network in the **Local Fabric Ops** pane.
+You can find the list of nodes, organizations, and channels that belong to the network in the **Fabric Environments** pane.
 Above these nodes, you can find the list of smart contracts that have been installed and instantiated.

 ### Stopping, restarting, and removing the preconfigured network
 {: #develop-vscode-stop-Fabric-runtime}

 You can stop or restart the preconfigured network after it has been created:

-1. In the **Local Fabric Ops** pane, click the overflow menu.
+1. In the **Fabric Environments** pane, click the overflow menu.
 2. Select **Restart Fabric Runtime** or **Stop Fabric Runtime** to stop or restart the container.

-The connection details are saved to a directory called **local_fabric** that is contained in your current project directory.
 You can also select **Teardown Fabric Runtime** to completely remove the local Fabric network. **Note:** This removal will result in the loss of the ledger and world state data.

 ### Deploying your smart contract to the preconfigured network
 {: #develop-vscode-deploy-smart-contract}